National Postdoctoral Association: Resource development

 The NPA continues to provide the tools and resources that postdocs and administrators need for success.
 Most NPA publications are available online, with selected resources for members only.
-These include: an International Postdoc Survival Guide, Toolkits for Postdoc Associations & Offices, an Institutional Policy Database, and a Career Development Clearinghouse.
+These include: an International Postdoc Survival Guide, toolkits for postdoc associations & offices, an institutional policy database and subsequent reports, and the NPA’s Core Competencies.

 Events

-Annual meeting
+Annual Conference

-Ever since its birth, the NPA convenes once a year for a meeting that focuses on postdoc activities (e.g., career development, training standard, advocacy, etc.).
-The meeting locations alternate between the East coast and the West coast, and spans two-and-a-half days.
-The first day of the meeting includes on site registration, a poster session, sessions for new attendees and round table networking meetings about the structure and functioning of the PDA and PDOs, as well as opening reception.
-The second day includes many plenary sessions, and concurrent workshops that cover topics of interests for postdocs, as well as keynote speaker.
-The third day continues with some concurrent sessions, plenary, and the meeting concludes with a town-hall meeting for the NPA, where ideas for new topics are exchanged.
+Ever since its birth, the NPA convenes once a year for a conference that focuses on postdoc activities (e.g., career development, training standard, advocacy, etc.).
+The conference locations alternate across the United States, and spans two days.
+The event includes a poster session, and concurrent workshops that cover topics of interests for postdocs, as well as keynote speakers.

-Over the years sessions have included: career development and immigration planning for postdocs, underrepresented minority in academia, science and policy, issues related to communicating with non-scientific audience, a transition from academia to industry workshop Myers-Briggs sessions, posters describing activities in various postdoc associations nationwide.
-Among the keynote speakers, Dr Francis Collins, Director of the National Institutes of Health (NIH), gave a speech at the 8th NPA meeting in Philadelphia March 12–14, 2010, for 283 attendants.

 National Postdoc Appreciation Week

-Starting 2009, every year the NPA holds a celebration to highlight the contributions of postdocs.
-The event takes places on the third week of September.
-Institutions and universities around the US participate in that event through major networking activities, including happy hour, seminars, and more.
+Since 2009, the NPA has hosted National Postdoc Appreciation Week (NPAW), a celebration to highlight the contributions postdocs make to U.S. research and discovery.
+Recognized formally by the U.S. House of Representatives, NPAW takes place during the third full week of September each year.
+Institutions and universities around the world participate in that event through major networking activities, including social events, seminars, and more.
 Although postdoc training is considered a temporary position, postdocs are a vital part of the research body, and contribute a major portion of publications and grants.
-Therefore, the NPA decided to focus on the role postdocs play by celebrating an annual National Postdoc Appreciation Week.
 This event includes not only postdocs, but also graduate students and faculty members, friends and family.

-September 24, 2009 marked the National Postdoctoral Association's first ever 'National Postdoc Appreciation Day'.
+September 24, 2009 marked the NPA's first ever “National Postdoc Appreciation Day.”
 70 institutions across 27 states hosted celebrations, and there were events held in Canada and Australia.
 The Appreciation Day was organized to recognize the contribution that postdocs make to research every day across the country.
-Events were organized at institutions ranging from universities and research institutes, to the National Institutes of Health (NIH).
-Events ran the gamut from ice cream socials, to BBQs and Happy Hours.
-Many institutions also used the day as an opportunity to hold career seminars, mini research symposia and presentations about maximising the postdoctoral experience.
+Events were organized at institutions ranging from universities and research institutes, to the NIH.
+Events ran the gamut from ice cream socials, to BBQs and happy hours.
+Many institutions also used the day as an opportunity to hold career seminars, mini research symposia and presentations about maximizing the postdoctoral experience.